-A cash advance is a short-term loan that doesn't require an application or a credit check, so it seems like a great option in a pinch.
+If you've ever needed cash quickly, you know how much pressure it can be.
+Nobody likes having financial obligations they aren't sure how to meet, so many turn to a type of financing known as a cash advance.
+These are short-term loans that don't require an application or a credit check, so it seems like a great option in a pinch.
 However, cash advances aren't always as helpful as they seem.
-In many cases, they can even exacerbate an already-difficult financial situation.
+In many cases, they can even exacerbate an already difficult financial situation.

 How do you know when to consider a cash advance, and when you should leave it alone?
 This guide will introduce you to the concept of a cash advance, as well as the pros and cons associated with it, so you can make an informed decision as to whether a cash advance is right for you.

 Editor's note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 A cash advance is a particular type of short-term loan that you can take out of an ATM or bank branch with an eligible credit card.
 It is important to note that not all credit cards are eligible for cash advances.